meilisearch/demo-movies/README.md

 ## Environment variables

-To connect your Meilisearch instance and retrieve the movies two environment variables should be provided:
+To connect your Meilisearch instance and retrieve the movies, two environment variables should be provided:

 - HOST
 - API_KEY